thatmattlove/hyperglass-bird/README.md

+# This repository is no longer maintained

+hyperglass-bird was originally created for [hyperglass v0](https://github.com/checktheroads/hyperglass/tree/v0), which is being migrated to [hyperglass v1.0](https://github.com/checktheroads/hyperglass).
+If you're using BIRD with hyperglass v1.0, please use [**hyperglass-agent**](https://github.com/checktheroads/hyperglass-agent).

+# hyperglass-bird

 hyperglass-bird supports both BIRD versions 1.6 and 2.0.

-# hyperglass-bird

 hyperglass-bird is a restful API for the [BIRD Internet Routing Daemon](https://bird.network.cz/), for use by [hyperglass](https://github.com/checktheroads/hyperglass). hyperglass-bird ingests an HTTP POST request with JSON data and constructs 1 of 5 shell commands to run based on the passed parameters.
 For example: